natalianorori/HealthDataSharingIsCaring/README.md

 You can also access the session participant's thoughts on each poster and add your own [here](https://github.com/natalianorori/HealthDataSharingIsCaring/issues/11).
 We highly encourage you to add your ideas, our project would be nothing without participants like yourself!

+## Want to run your own session?

+We'd be happy to help you remix the session!
+We have uploaded a remixable session plan here.
+Please feel free to adapt it to your needs and do get in touch if you need any assistance during the process.

+If you decide to run your own session let us know by signing up [here](https://github.com/natalianorori/HealthDataSharingIsCaring/issues/10).

 ## Want to contribute?

 This repository is the  product of collaboration between session attendees, participants, and people interested in the project who could not attend the live session.